jrnold/civil_war_era_findata/doc/source/pages/auctions.rst

-  Sealed proposals will be received at this department, until 10 o'clock on Thursday morning, the 11th instant, for four million nine hundred and one thousand dollars in treasury notes, or any part thereof, bearing interest at six per cent, per annum, payable semi-annually^ redeemable in two years, receivable for public dues, or, at the option of the bidder, convertible into six per cent, bonds of the United States.
+  Sealed proposals will be received at this department, until 10 o'clock on Thursday morning, the 11th instant, for four million nine hundred and one thousand dollars in treasury notes, or any part thereof, bearing interest at six per cent, per annum, payable semi-annually, redeemable in two years, receivable for public dues, or, at the option of the bidder, convertible into six per cent, bonds of the United States.
 Said notes to be issued under the authority of the acts of Congress approved February 8, 1861, and March 2, 1861.